misterfancysocks/img-model-training-experiment/_specs/img-generation/img-generation-spec.md

   - `@google-cloud/storage` for interacting with GCP storage.
   - `react-intersection-observer` for implementing lazy loading.

+## Constants

+- **Default Image Size**: 768x1024 (portrait 4:3)
+- **Default Guidance Scale**: 3.5

 ## Conclusion

-The updated image generation system provides a robust, user-friendly interface with improved performance through lazy loading.
+The image generation system provides a robust, user-friendly interface with improved performance through lazy loading.
 It incorporates secure practices, detailed error handling, and efficient processing to ensure a smooth user experience.
-The backend is designed to handle various edge cases and integrates seamlessly with GCP services, while the frontend now offers a more responsive and efficient way of displaying large sets of generated images.
+The backend is designed to handle various edge cases and integrates seamlessly with GCP services, while the frontend offers a responsive and efficient way of displaying large sets of generated images.